 In fact, the company has used this design to come up with a unique way of charging.
 Stack the pods into a pile and place them on top of the charging unit.
 Make sure the charging pins are aligned when you do this.
-The lights on each individual pod will light-up in red or green depending whether the battery is full or not.
+The lights on each individual pod will light-up in red or green depending whether the rechargeable li-ion battery is full or not.

-On a full charge a pod is good for up to 12 hours of operation.
+On a single charge a pod is good for up to 12 hours of operation.
 So this is not something you will need to refuel very often.
 Nevertheless, BlazePod suggests you pop them on the charger about once a week to ensure optimal performance.

 The pods come with some extra gear that includes straps and suction cups.
 These can be used, optionally, to add a bit more variety.